 Crete is known for its beautiful and historic cities.
 Even if you don’t enjoy a typical touristy city, you might be pleasantly charmed by the old buildings naturally merging with the surrounding mountains and the sea in Crete.

 Larger cities are usually quite crowded in the high season, but you might also try to stop by smaller towns along your way.
 They usually offer a nice beach, some Instagrammable old houses, and local food in family-owned restaurants.

-I’d suggest planning your visit to Chania around the dinnertime.
+I’d suggest planning your visit to Chania around dinnertime.
 There are numerous waterfront restaurants near the harbor, which offer an amazing selection of fresh seafood and romantic views.
-Both times when I visited they offered a complimentary rakia (strong drink) and some traditional sweets/fruits, so be prepared and leave some room for that.
+Both times when I visited they offered complimentary rakia (strong drink) and some traditional sweets/fruits, so be prepared and leave some room for that.

 Heraklion is the largest city in Crete.
 It is also the capital city of Crete with the biggest port and airport.
 A lot of visitors to Crete arrive in Heraklion, which makes the city quite busy and touristy.

 One of the most notable attractions here is the Koules Fortress.
 It was built by the Republic of Venice and still stands as an imposing start of a breakwater guarding the port.
 It is a great place for a walk with city and sea views.

 Heraklion is also a great base for exploring Crete, especially if you arrive in Crete through this city.

 Malia is a coastal town near Heraklion.
 It is known to be a major party resort with its clubs, pubs, and restaurants.
 Malia is a great place to celebrate a vacation, but it probably wouldn’t be the best place to stay for those who want to enjoy historic buildings, a bit of quiet, and not so many teenagers on the main beach.

 However, if you are looking to party, Malia is the best choice for a base in Crete.

 Archeological sites in Crete